(Indonesian beef simmered in coconut milk)

 - Adjust seasoning to taste with salt and sugar and serve with steamed rice or ketupat (rice cakes).

-- Rendang is typically made fiery hot with chilies.
+- Heat Index: Rendang is typically made fiery hot with chilies.
 Adjust the amount to your liking.

 - The following ingredients can be pureed with the onions and garlic if you like: shredded and toasted coconut; 2 teaspoons ground cumin; 2 tablespoons coriander.

 - The onions and garlic can be eliminated if you prefer.
-Simply mix all the ingredients together, skipping the sautéing step, and simmer until the meat is tender.
+Simply mix all the ingredients together, skipping the sauting step, and simmer until the meat is tender.

-- Rendang Kambing (Beef rendang): Use lamb instead of beef.
+- Rendang Kambing (Lamb rendang): Use lamb instead of beef.

 - Rendang Ayam (Chicken rendang): Use boneless chicken breasts or thighs.